-H+H aircrete is made from a mix containing cement, lime and pulverised fuel ash (PFA) and a dash of aluminium powder.
-Due to its properties, the aluminium forms millions of bubbles and then dissipates to create a lightweight block, which looks rather like the inside of an aero – but without the flavour!
-The result is a block with all the strength needed to build a house with the added benefits of it being extremely lightweight and thermally efficient.
+Aircrete is a type of concrete that is lightweight but very strong and durable.
+Aircrete is made using cement, lime, water and pulverised fuel ash (PFA) with a dash of aluminium.
+Due to its properties, the aluminium causes a chemical reaction that forms millions of bubbles.
+These bubbles then dissipate to create a lightweight block, which looks rather like the inside of an Aero – without the flavour!